Through The Fibro Fog

 Claire

 This butternut squash and apple soup feels like fall in a bowl!
-All cosy and comforting, and super healthy too.
+All cozy and comforting, it's so full of flavor.
 Serves 3-4 depending on portion size.

 Prevent your screen from going dark